 1) Amplify diverse voices and share stories that often go unheard,

-2) Educate, enlighten and inspire audiences around issues of race, social justice and equality, and,
+2) Educate, enlighten and motivate audiences around issues of race, social justice and equality, and,

-3) Help "change the lens" on youth of color, especially African American boys, whose portrayal in the media is too often narrow and negative.
+3) Help "change the lens" on youth of color, especially African American boys, whose portrayal in the media is often narrow and negative.

 Our progress so far:

 - Distribution at 3,000+ colleges, universities & libraries

 - Dozens of high-profile speaking opportunities for those featured in the films, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events such as at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, LinkedIn, Salesforce, ASU-GSV Education Innovation Summit, the U.S. Department of Education and numerous governmental offices, community organizations, faith-based entities, colleges, universities, businesses and more.

 WHAT ARE PEOPLE SAYING?

 By being in Code Oakland, I am showing other girls what they can do!
 I am a living example to other young girls of color that we can have a career in technology and have an impact on our community and world.
 I am able to show that coding is fun and can open a world of possibilities.